KastnerRG/Read_the_docs/docs/project2.rst

 7) Grading Rubric
 -------------------

+Unlike project 1, it is not explicitly necessary to come up with an optimally efficient solution for the CORDIC core using pipelining, unrolling, and other HLS directives to meet a certain frequency.
+This project is more about precision and accuracy of data using bit widths.
+However, the larger goal of this class is to understand how to obtain resource-efficient designs while still achieving the level of functionality you desire.
+So there's no performance target to hit, but do your best.

+The provided cordic_LUT does not pass the test.
+This is expected and fine.
+The idea is for this portion of the project is design-space exploration.
+It is possible to run synthesis for a design that doesn't pass c-sim, but for this question alone you may modify the threshold to make it pass. **Do not do this for other designs or projects without checking with us first**; we want to be able to compare all your designs as if they met or surpassed a certain standard of accuracy.

+In this project and in future projects, you may find it necessary to edit the test-bench.
+Either the test-bench doesn't cover enough cases, or (as in the case of cordic_LUT) the threshold for error of theta may be too high.
+We may even instruct you to edit the test-bench.
+In these cases, you are welcome to change this file, and if you do, please **submit the altered test-bench file** too, and explicitly state in your report what changes you made.

+The cordiccart2pol.cpp file in the cordic_LUT project has a comment asking what happens if you direct HLS to use RAM_1P_LUTRAM for the my_LUT_r and my_LUT_th variables.
+This question isn't on this page. **You don't have to answer them in the report**, but please do try them out for an understanding of LUTRAMs.

 **50 points:** Response to the questions in your report.
 Points will be deducted based upon poor presentation, grammar, formatting, spelling, etc. Results should be discussed succinctly but with a enough detail to understand your architectures and tradeoffs.
 Tables and figures should be properly labeled, well thought out, and described in the text with comments on both the design that produced each entry, and the observable trends between entries.
 Spelling errors are unacceptable.

 **50 points:** Correct working project on PYNQ.